composer/composer/UPGRADE-2.0.md

 - Whenever Composer looks for a package, it will replace `%package%` by the package name, and fetch that URL.
 - If dev stability is allowed for the package, it will also load the URL again with `$packageName~dev` (e.g. `/p2/foo/bar~dev.json` to look for `foo/bar`'s dev versions).
 - Caching is done via the use of If-Modified-Since header, so make sure you return Last-Modified headers and that they are accurate.
 - Any requested package which does not exist MUST return a 404 status code, which will indicate to Composer that this package does not exist in your repository.
+Make sure the 404 response is fast to avoid blocking Composer.
+Avoid redirects to alternative 404 pages.
 - The `foo/bar.json` and `foo/bar~dev.json` files containing package versions MUST contain only versions for the foo/bar package, as `{"packages":{"foo/bar":[ ... versions here ... ]}}`.
 - The array of versions can also optionally be minified using `Composer\Util\MetadataMinifier::minify()`.
 If you do that, you should add a `"minified": "composer/2.0"` key at the top level to indicate to Composer it must expand the version list back into the original data.
 See https://repo.packagist.org/p2/monolog/monolog.json for an example.